-Enrolled Employees who join a branch of military service have the right to continue dental coverage for up to 24 months by paying the monthly premiums, even if they are employed by groups that are too small to comply with COBRA.
+Enrolled Employees who join a branch of military service have the right to continue dental coverage as established by Group by paying the monthly premiums, even if they are employed by groups that are too small to comply with COBRA.
 For further information on your rights under this act, please contact your legal counsel.